mariachakhtoura/doria-digital-security-workshop/content.md

 Speaker Notes:

 "Knowledge is good, but action is better.
 I want everyone to leave here with three concrete things done today.
 Not 'I'll do it later' \- we're doing it now.
 First, install a password manager.
 It takes 5 minutes.
 Second, enable 2FA on your email.
 This is the single most important thing you can do.
-Third, lock down your social media privacy settings.
+Third, turn on Find My Phone and verify your backups are working.
 These three actions alone will dramatically improve your security.
 I'm serious.
 Don't leave this room without at least starting on one of these.
 Pull out your phones right now.
 Let's do this together.
 I'll walk around and help anyone who needs it."

 Slide 15: Your Incident Response Plan